arthuramaralx/desafio-tecnico-high-jump/README.md

-# electron-react-typescript
+# Task Manager
-Clone this repo to start a simple Electron app with React and Typescript.
+A simple task manager with Electron.js and MongoDB.

 ## Installation